FormulaMonks/thicket/packages/thicket-pubications/posts/thicket-why-how/thicket-why-how.md

 We laid out our initial plan in four steps, with the nice feature that we could stop after step 2 or 3 and still have accomplished our goal of building something fun that serves as a good technology demonstration.
 The initial steps:

+0. **Research** _[1 week]_

+    We started off with a week or so of research.
+We found a large number of tools and strategies we could use for building a distributed app.
+We could have ended the experiment here and still had several blog posts to write about all of it.

 1. **Create GIFs from device’s camera** _[1 week]_

     The very basics.
 All client-side functionality with no GIF sharing.